rohanthorat/socket-basics/README.md

 # socket-basics
-A simple socket chat app in nodejs.
+A socketio based chat app in nodejs.

 Created a socket-io chat application on Node JS and Moment JS.
 Chat rooms can be created or joined by anyone.